 What is a Ceiling Hoist?

-Finally, a ceiling hoist may be the most convenient hoist solution for many people.
+Finally, ceiling hoists may be the most convenient hoist solution for many people.
 Powered by electricity, ceiling hoists are mounted to the ceiling on a track.
 The person is lifted in the sling and moved along the track.
 When choosing a ceiling hoist, make sure that you have enough strength in the ceiling to support the track.
 You’ll need to get the advice of a structural engineer.

 Those using ceiling hoists will also need to provide a clear travel path across the track route, particularly at door frames for a system that connects multiple rooms.
 Ceiling tracks can be provided in a range of locations, and some track systems will include a turntable that means hoists can move from one track to another.